tomas-light/cheap-di/packages/cheap-di/README.md

   }
 }
 /**
- * With cheap-di-ts-transform here will be added information about Service dependencies.
+ * With cheap-di-ts-transform here will be added metadata about Service dependencies.
  * */

-// somewhere in you application initialization import { container } from 'cheap-di';
+// somewhere in your application initialization import { container } from 'cheap-di';

 const myLogPrefix = 'INFO: ';
 container.registerImplementation(ConsoleLogger).as(Logger).inject(myLogPrefix);

-// somewhere in inside your code
+// somewhere inside your code
 // or you may use some middleware to do this, to get rid of Service Locator antipattern import { container } from 'cheap-di';